smtdev/filmaffinity-java/README-EN.md

 ## Usage

 The main class is `FilmaffinityScraper`.

+### Fetching Detailed Information (by URL)

-Use the static `fetchFilmInfo` method to fetch data asynchronously.
+Use the static `fetchFilmInfo` method to fetch data asynchronously from a specific Filmaffinity URL.

 **Example (Java):**